Oxford High School shooting: Everything we know about deadly Michigan attack and suspect Ethan Crumbley - NewsBreak

 But Sheriff Bouchard denied that threats had been received in advance, commenting: “There was no prior information shared with the Sheriff’s Office or the School Resource Officer before the incident.”

-Michigan governor Gretchen Whitmer issued a statement in response to the tragedy, offering her condolences to the Oxford community, thanking first responders and speaking out on what she called a “crisis” of gun violence.
+Michigan governor Gretchen Whitmer issued a statement in response to the tragedy on Tuesday, offering her condolences to the Oxford community, thanking first responders and speaking out on what she called a “crisis” of gun violence.

 “As Michiganders, we have a responsibility to do everything we can to protect each other from gun violence,” Governor Whitmer said.